Foo Fighters drummer Taylor Hawkins dies, aged 50 | Entertainment

 Foo Fighters drummer Taylor Hawkins dies, aged 50

-The death of Taylor Hawkins, the drummer of American rock band Foo Fighters, is being investigated by Colombian authorities after he passed away at a hotel in Bogota, a source at the attorney general's office said on Saturday.
+The death of Taylor Hawkins, the drummer of American rock band Foo Fighters, is being investigated by Colombian authorities after he passed away at a hotel in Bogota, sending shockwaves through the global music industry.
 The band announced late on Friday that Hawkins, 50, had died, but did not give a cause of death.

-The death of Taylor Hawkins, the drummer of American rock band Foo Fighters, is being investigated by Colombian authorities after he passed away at a hotel in Bogota, a source at the attorney general's office said on Saturday.
+The death of Taylor Hawkins, the drummer of American rock band Foo Fighters, is being investigated by Colombian authorities after he passed away at a hotel in Bogota, sending shockwaves through the global music industry.

 The band announced late on Friday that Hawkins, 50, had died, but did not give a cause of death.
-"We have begun an investigation to establish the cause of death of the musician, but for now we don't have any available information to share.
-As the investigation advances we will," a source at the attorney general's office, who was not authorized to speak to the press, told Reuters.
+In a report late on Saturday, Colombia's Attorney General said that an initial analysis including toxicological tests had found 10 types of substances, including THC found in marijuana, tricyclic antidepressants, benzodiazepines and opioids.

+It did not give a cause of death or say what volume of substances had been found in the analysis.
+It said it would continue with its investigation.
+"The National Institute of Legal Medicine continues the medical studies to get full clarification of the events that led to the death of Taylor Hawkins," it said.

 An ambulance was sent to the hotel after an emergency call reported a man experiencing chest pains, Bogota's health department said in a statement.
 Hawkins did not respond to CPR and was declared dead, it added.
 The group had been set to perform at the Estereo Picnic festival near the Colombian capital the same night.
 Festival organizers said the group was cancelling the rest of its South American tour.